JSAbrahams/mamba/doc/error_handling.md

 and get the following:

     def l <- g(9) handle when
-        l: Int     -> println "we know for sure that l is an Int" # l
+        l: Int     -> println "we know for sure that l is an Int here"
         err: MyErr -> print err

 In the above case, notice how we match on based on the type of the value the function `g` returned.
 Using this method,